 Details of the approach taken to support children and young people can be found in the Graduated Response and Toolkit.

-The BCP Council Early Help Programmes Team provide a range of programmes to support families with under 5's, including those focused on communication, language and literacy.
+The BCP Council Early Help Programmes Team provide a range of programmes to support families with under five year old, including those focused on communication, language and literacy.
 You can find details of the programmes here.
 Contact your local Family Hub to find out more.

 If you're at the early stages of finding out about speech, language and communication needs, you might find the document titled Information about Speech Language and Communication Needs listed under Helpful Publications useful.